Our New Home

 Where Are We Now in the Process?

 Brock CHC continues to work closely with the MOHLTC’s Health Capital Investment Branch and the CE LHIN on the capital project.
-We are currently waiting for approval of Stage 3.2.
-As the community eagerly awaits the start of construction of the new Brock CHC health care facility, extensive work is being done behind the scenes to advance the process.
-Stage 4.1 of the Ministry’s Capital Project Protocol, which includes working drawings, specifications, cost estimate and tender documents, is almost complete and ready for submission to the Ministry, with approval of Stage 3.2 pending.
+We are thrilled to announce that Stage 3.2 was recently approved by the Ministry, bringing us that much closer to the actual construction of the building.
+Extensive work is being done behind the scenes to advance the process.
+Stage 4.1 of the Ministry’s Capital Project Protocol, which includes working drawings, specifications, cost estimate and tender documents, is almost complete and ready for submission to the Ministry.

 Below is a highlight of recent activities that have been underway, led by our architect, Lett Architects: